-Leiden, The Netherlands, May 3, 2022 – MIMETAS, a global leader in Organ-on-a-Chip models and technology, announces today that it has expanded its license to the HUB Organoid Technology to include all organs.
+Leiden, May 3, 2022 – MIMETAS, a global leader in Organ-on-a-Chip models and technology, announces today that it has expanded its license to the HUB Organoid Technology to include all organs.
 The license covers organoid technology developed by Professor Hans Clevers, a pioneer in adult stem cells.

 “This is a crucial addition to our Organ-on-a-Chip disease models,” says Jos Joore, co-CEO of MIMETAS.
 “We typically combine HUB Organoids® with MIMETAS’ OrganoPlate® technology, adding connective tissues, vasculature, and immune cells.
 Thus, we create the most advanced organ mimics currently available.
 These miniature organs are used to develop therapies against incurable diseases, such as inflammatory bowel disease and liver fibrosis.
 With this expanded license, we will be able to broaden our use of adult stem cell-derived organoids to even more indications.”